Digital SLR Camera Crop Factor

 ![]() |

-Key point #2: if you stood in the exact same spot and took the same image with the exact same lens on a film and digital SLR camera, the SLR camera would capture less of the scene.
+If you stand in the same spot and take the same image with the same lens a digital SLR will capture less of the scene than a film SLR.

 The digital SLR sensor has "cropped" the view - hence the term crop factor.

-In order to capture the same view with your digital SLR, you would have to step backwards, away from the scene you are photographing.
+In order to capture the same view with your digital SLR, you have to step backwards — away from the scene you are photographing.

 Crop Factor Multipliers

-Let's go back to those crop factor multipliers that I was talking about at the top of the page.
+Let's go back to those crop factor multipliers that I mentioned at the top of the page.

 Make sure you understand this point before going on: even though the smaller size sensor is cropping the image, the perceived effect is that you have zoomed closer to your subject.